 1. Impact on Wildlife

-Due to the construction of the dam, the natural flow of water is disrupted.
-This causes damaged wildlife habitat as the animals living nearby might not be able to access the water and quench their thirst.
-Along with this, the fishes are not able to survive for long.
-The animals that rely on fishes for their regular food requirements suffer major losses.
+Due to the construction of dams, the natural flow of water is disrupted.
+It has an adverse impact on wildlife habitat as the animals living nearby might not be able to access the water.
+Apart from this, it also hampers the survival of some species of fish for a long time, and hence, the animals that rely on fishes for their regular food requirements suffer major losses.
 This is one of the major disadvantages of using hydro-electricity.

 2. Limited Plant Locations